DEENUU1/meta-spy/README.md

 - Save scraped data for a specified Facebook user to PDF file for documentation and anylysis.
 - Running scrapers in parallel to speed up the data collection process
 - Save all scraped data to JSON files and database
+- Scrape image urls from Instagram profile and save data to JSON file

 ### Built With